- Jul 28

 Start the Healing Process at Gateway Foundation

 No matter the substance misused, addiction causes profound harm to the body and mind.
-That’s why it’s critical to start your recovery with a treatment program that addresses physical and mental health.
-Gateway Foundation understands each person develops addiction differently, and therefore needs individualized treatment to overcome their struggle with substance misuse.
+That’s why it’s critical to start your recovery with a treatment program that addresses physical and mental health to heal from drug addiction.
+Gateway Foundation understands each person develops addiction differently, and therefore needs individualized treatment on how to recover from substance abuse.
 Our approach to addiction medicine combines proven, evidence-based methods with personalized attention and specialized treatment modalities to create a comprehensive spectrum of care.